fibasile/nueval-machinable-rules/gitbook/embedded_programming.md

 ## Embedded Programming

+* Compare the performance and development workflows for other architectures (group project)
 * Read a microcontroller [data sheet](http://academy.cba.mit.edu/classes/embedded_programming/doc8183.pdf).
 * Program your [board](http://academy.cba.mit.edu/classes/electronics_design/index.html) to do something, with as many different programming languages and programming environments as possible.
-* Optionally, experiment with other architectures

 ### Learning outcomes